 - 2010: In 2010, there was a huge national controversy over the “Ground Zero Mosque” — a proposal to build a Muslim community center in Lower Manhattan, near the site of the 9/11 attacks.
 Trump opposed the project, calling it “insensitive,” and offered to buy out one of the investors in the project.
 On The Late Show With David Letterman, Trump argued, referring to Muslims, “Well, somebody’s blowing us up.
 Somebody’s blowing up buildings, and somebody’s doing lots of bad stuff.”

-> - 2011: Trump played a big role in pushing false rumors that Obama — the country’s first black president — was not born in the US.
-He even sent investigators to Hawaii to look into Obama’s birth certificate.
-Obama later released his birth certificate, calling Trump a ”carnival barker.”
-(The research has found a strong correlation between “birtherism,” as this conspiracy theory is called, and racism.)
-Trump has reportedly continued pushing this conspiracy theory in private.
+- 2011: Trump played a big role in pushing false rumors that Obama — the country’s first Black president — was not born in the US.
+He claimed to send investigators to Hawaii to look into Obama’s birth certificate.
+Obama later released his birth certificate, calling Trump a “carnival barker.”
+The research has found a strong correlation between birtherism, as the conspiracy theory is called, and racism.
+But Trump has reportedly continued pushing this conspiracy theory in private.

-> - 2011: While Trump suggested that Obama wasn’t born in the US, he also argued that maybe Obama wasn’t a good enough student to have gotten into Columbia or Harvard Law School, and demanded Obama release his university transcripts.
+- 2011: While Trump suggested that Obama wasn’t born in the US, he also argued that maybe Obama wasn’t a good enough student to have gotten into Columbia or Harvard Law School, and demanded Obama release his university transcripts.
 Trump claimed, “I heard he was a terrible student.
 Terrible.
 How does a bad student go to Columbia and then to Harvard?”

 For many people, none of these incidents, individually, may be damning: One of these alone might suggest that Trump is simply a bad speaker and perhaps racially insensitive (“politically incorrect,” as he would put it), but not overtly racist.

 But when you put all these events together, a clear pattern emerges.
 At the very least, Trump has a history of playing into people’s racism to bolster himself — and that likely says something about him, too.